 If you found this post informative, save it for later on Pinterest.
 Note: full-sized images can be found when clicking the “pin it” button.

-If you’re reading this, and you still don’t want to come to Bend, something is wrong with you!
 Bend is one of our favorite cities in Portland.
-Its an easy road trip, as Bend is only 175 miles outside of Portland, or you can also catch a flight to Redmond and then drive to Bend.
+It’s an easy road trip, as Bend is only 175 miles outside of Portland, or you can also catch a flight to Redmond and then drive to Bend.
 Bend has lots of sunshine, but the winters are snowy perfect for snowboarding, so there is never a bad time to visit!
 Come to Bend, stuff your face, do some hikes, drink some beer.
 There’s nothing better!
 If we had to pick a favorite thing about Bend, it would have to be the hiking, with the beers a close second!

 Whats your favorite thing about Bend, Oregon?